Automotive SEO services: does it really matter?

-A good automotive SEO services strategy should take into account Google’s “E-A-T” guidelines, for Expertise, Authoritativeness and Trustworthiness.
+A good automotive SEO services strategy should take into account Google’s “E-A-T” guidelines, which stands for Expertise, Authoritativeness and Trustworthiness.

 Google published a 164-page document with guidelines for ranking pages and E-A-T is an important part of those guidelines when it comes to rating a page.
 Google has a Page Quality Rating that takes into account a webpage’s purpose, the E-A-T characteristic of that page, and the quality/amount of content.

 Simply put, E-A-T takes into account the expertise of the page creator.
 For example, let’s say you have an automotive webpage that describes how to tune an engine.
 You must consider the E-A-T of that page.
 Write that page’s content in an authoritative manner.
 In this case, do a great job describing how to tune an engine.
 Make sure the page is comprehensive and factually accurate.
 Clearly state who is responsible for the content.
 Include outbound links to authoritative information sources.
 Also state who is responsible for customer service at your company (this can be contact information in the footer).
 The party responsible can be an individual or a “publisher” (the company).
 These are all components of a high level of Expertise, Authoritativeness and Trustworthiness.

 Google looks for content created, “…with a high degree of …effort…“.
 Google also looks for content created with, “…expertise, talent and skill…”

 Find and fix technical issues that can interfere with SEO rankings

 Did you know page load speed and site speed are officially ranking factors with Google?
 Audit your automotive website’s performance and eliminate technical issues that will interfere with your organic rankings.
 Lighthouse is a good source of information on how your website functions.

 Did you know there are separate organic ranking indexes for desktop searches and mobile searches?
 It pays to check the mobile version of your website for SEO.
 There are several free tools you can use including this one from Think With Google.
 Page load speed is incredibly important for mobile searches.